Letitia James: Early life and education

 Letitia Ann James was born on October 18, 1958, in Brooklyn, New York.
-She is one of eight children born to Nellie James (b.
-1919, Martinsville, Virginia) and Robert James.
-She attended New York City public schools.
-Raised in Park Slope, Brooklyn, she attended Fort Hamilton High School in nearby Bay Ridge.
+She is one of eight children born to Robert James and Nellie James.
+Her mother Nellie James was born in 1919 in Martinsville, Virginia.
+James was raised in Park Slope, Brooklyn and attended Fort Hamilton High School in Bay Ridge.
 She received her Bachelor of Arts from the City University of New York's Lehman College in 1981, majoring in liberal arts with an emphasis in social work.

 James received her Juris Doctor degree from Howard University School of Law in Washington, D.C. in 1987, and was admitted to practice law in New York State in 1989.
 James earned a Master of Public Administration degree in 2013 from Columbia University's School of International and Public Affairs (SIPA), located in the Morningside Heights section of Manhattan.
 She later served as Columbia University's William S. Beinecke Visiting Professor of Public Policy in the Faculty of International and Public Affairs.

 Career

 James served as a public defender for the Legal Aid Society and established the Urban Network, a coalition of African-American professional organizations aimed at providing scholarships for inner city youth.
 She served on former New York Governor Mario Cuomo's Task Force on Diversity in the Judiciary.
 She served as counsel for Albert Vann, Chief of Staff for Roger L. Green in the New York State Assembly, and in the administration of New York Attorney General Eliot Spitzer.
 She was appointed the first Assistant Attorney General in charge of the Brooklyn regional office in 1999.
 While working in that position, James worked in many capacities but notably focused on consumer complaints involving predatory lending and other unlawful business practices.